mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 - outsourcing
 ---

+If you run a business that depends on content, you realize how quickly it can drain you.
+Writing is mentally draining, especially if you're writing with quality in mind.
+You may have considered outsourcing writing, but it's daunting if you've never done it before.
+Where do you find writers?
+How can you uphold your standards of quality?

-As one of my businesses, I run a content website.
-One of the most challenging aspects of the business is hiring writers to produce high-quality content for the site.
-I've found online guides for hiring content writers, but they're all either too vague or apply a wildly wrongheaded philosophy to working with writers
+One of my businesses is a content website, and outsourcing the writing has been one of the most challenging aspects of it.
+The guides I found online telling clients how to find writers were either too vague or applied a wildly wrongheaded philosophy to working with writers.

-I'm by no means an expert at hiring writers, but I've written this guide to share what I learned from my own experience.
+I'm by no means an expert at hiring writers, but I've written this guide to share what I learned from my experience.

 ## Who should read this guide

 This guide is for people like me: small business owners who want to outsource writing to a professional.
-I'm writing for people whose monthly budget for writers is in the hundreds to thousands of dollars.
+The techniques I describe are for people whose monthly budget for writers is in the hundreds to thousands of dollars.

 If you need a dirt cheap writer to churn out content for your spam blog, this guide isn't for you.
-Similarly, if you're a Fortune 500 company who can blow $50k on a writing project without noticing, most of the strategies I describe won't apply.
+Conversely, if you're a Fortune 500 company who can blow $50k on a writing project without noticing, most of the strategies I describe won't apply.

 ## What is a content writer?